Maximum Age of Entry

 Waiting Period for Pre-existing Conditions

-Most SR citizen medical insurance plans have a waiting period of 2 to 4 years for pre-existing diseases.
-Choose a policy with a shorter waiting period if the individual has known health issues, as this ensures quicker claim eligibility.
+Most SR citizen health protection plan plans have a waiting period of 2 to 4 years for pre-existing diseases.
+Choose a plan with a shorter waiting period if the individual has known health issues, as this ensures quicker claim eligibility.

 Coverage Inclusions & Exclusions

-Understand what’s covered under the senior citizen health insurance scheme, like hospitalisation, AYUSH treatments, donor expenses, and pre-/post-hospitalisation.
+Understand what’s covered under the senior citizen health protection plan scheme, like hospitalisation, AYUSH treatments, donor expenses, and pre-/post-hospitalisation.
 Equally important is knowing what’s not covered, such as cosmetic procedures or self-inflicted injuries.

 Lifelong Renewability

-Ensure the policy offers lifelong renewability, especially if you're buying insurance for seniors in their 60s.
+Ensure the plan offers lifelong renewability, especially if you're buying plan for seniors in their 60s.
 It ensures continuous health cover for senior citizens without worrying about age-based discontinuation later.

 Cashless Network Hospitals

-Check if the insurer provides access to a wide cashless hospital network, so senior members can avail themselves of treatment without upfront payments—an essential benefit in emergencies.
+Check if the plan provides access to a wide cashless hospital network, so senior members can avail themselves of treatment without upfront payments—an essential benefit in emergencies.

-Compare the premium against the benefits offered.
-While a health insurance policy for senior citizens might have a slightly higher premium, ensure it offers value through benefits like teleconsultations, diagnostics discounts, and OPD vouchers.
+Compare the price against the benefits offered.
+While a health protection plan for senior citizens might have a slightly higher price, ensure it offers value through benefits like teleconsultations, diagnostics discounts, and OPD vouchers.